Skip to main content

 The Director of Student Accountability, Community Standards, and Academic Integrity will notify the accusing faculty member of the outcome of the hearing by email.

 The presumptive penalty for a first offense is failure in the course.
-In certain circumstances, after reviewing the flagrancy of the violation, the degree of premeditation, and the truthfulness of the accused throughout the hearing and investigation, the Honor Council may, at its discretion, reduce the penalty on a first offense to include an Honor Council reprimand, with a recommendation for failure on the assignment, or increase the penalty to suspension for one or more semesters, or expulsion.
+In certain circumstances, after reviewing the flagrancy of the violation, the degree of premeditation, and any lack of truthfulness by the accused throughout the hearing and investigation, the Honor Council may, at its discretion, reduce the penalty on a first offense to include an Honor Council reprimand, with a recommendation for failure on the assignment, or increase the penalty to suspension for one or more semesters, or expulsion.
 The minimum penalty for a second offense is failure in the course and suspension for not less than a semester, and depending upon the severity of the violation, the penalty may be suspension for multiple semesters or expulsion.
 The penalty for a third offense is expulsion.

-Additionally, all students found guilty of an Honor Code violation are required to complete an online Academic Integrity Seminar.
+Additionally, all students found responsible of an Honor Code violation are required to complete an online Academic Integrity Seminar.
 Please note these penalties pertain to Undergraduate Honor Council processes.
 Please refer to the Student Handbook for further details on penalties for honor code violations.

 Back to the Top ]